ReuAzel181/2D-Platformer/README.md

-# EvergreenOdyssey a 2D Game Platformer
+# Evergreen Odyssey a 2D Game Platformer

 Welcome to the 2D Game Platformer project!
 This repository contains the source code and assets for a simple 2D platformer game developed in Unity.
 The game features a player character that can navigate through various levels, interact with different objects, and face challenges.